- What Is International Girl Child Day?

 If someone brought up the topic of gender preference today, how do you react?
 You would most probably say, ‘Gender preference?
 Isn’t it a thing of the past?’
-Your reaction this way is, no doubt, because you know or see around you more girls among top-ranking students in educational institutions; more women having jobs and working at their dream jobs, and girls with access to education and resources.
-Today, there are many more women holding positions of authority, and making huge advancements in all fields.
-But, what of those women and girls who still don’t get these opportunities?
+Your reaction this way is, no doubt, because you know or see around you more girls among top-ranking students in educational institutions, more women having jobs and working at their dream jobs, and girls with access to education and resources.
+Today, many more women are holding positions of authority and making huge advancements in all fields.
+But what of those women and girls who still don’t get these opportunities?
 What about those who didn’t even get a chance to live?

 Although the world in the 21st century is developing rapidly, many people still prefer a male child.
 Perceived as the protector, alpha, and provider, sons are regarded as assets for political, economic, or traditional reasons, while daughters are considered burdensome liabilities.

-In light of this, every year, the International Day of the Girl Child is celebrated on 11th October.
-This day is commemorated to spread awareness on issues like health, education, and nutrition of the girl child.
+In light of this, the International Day of the Girl Child is celebrated every year on 11th October.
+This day is commemorated to spread awareness on issues like the girl child’s health, education, and nutrition.

 What Is International Girl Child Day?